Italian Hall disaster: Aftermath

-The event was memorialized by Woody Guthrie in the song "1913 Massacre", which claims the doors were held shut on the outside by "the copper boss' thug men".
+The event was memorialized by Woody Guthrie in the song "1913 Massacre", which claims the doors were held shut on the outside by "the copper boss' thug men."

 The disaster generated a fair amount of scholarly debate.
 Historian Arthur Thurner's Rebels on the Range: The Michigan Copper Miners' Strike of 1913–1914 raises the possibility that there actually might have been a fire in another part of the hall, perhaps in the chimney of the building.
 Perhaps the strongest argument against an actual fire is that none of the investigations found any witnesses who would claim there was a fire.
-The fire log of the Red Jacket Fire Department (the local fire department that responded to the fire call) also specifically states "no fire".
+The fire log of the Red Jacket Fire Department (the local fire department that responded to the fire call) also specifically states "no fire."

 Death's Door: The Truth Behind Michigan's Largest Mass Murder, by Steve Lehto, first published in 2006, concludes that the culprit was most likely an ally of mine management.
 Lehto did not identify in the first edition of the book the specific person who yelled "fire", but he did exhaustively examine news reports, transcripts of interviews with survivors, the coroner's reports, and other documentation in an attempt to answer the question of whether this was a deliberate act by the mine management or a tragic error.
 In the second edition of Death's Door, published in 2013, Lehto identifies the man he believes cried "fire", going so far as to give the man's name and occupation, as well as evidence to support the claim.

+The 2019 novel Women of the Copper Country, by Maria Doria Russell includes a fictionalized account of the event and a background of the strike.